devxoul/CocoaSeeds/README.md

 Beta Features
 -------------

-There are some beta features in CocoaSeeds which mean 'seemed to work but not fully tested in real world'.
-Please take care of using those features.
-(Don't be worry.
-I'm using these in my company project.)
+There are some beta features that seem to work but are not fully tested in the real world.
+Please keep that in mind if you want to use those features.
+(Don't worry too much.
+I'm using them for my company's projects.)

 #### Branch support

-CocoaSeeds originally supports git tags only.
-For some reasons, such as using experimental feature branches like `swift-2.0`, you can use branches instead of tags.
-What you need to do is just replacing the tag with branch name.
-Anything else is same.
+Previously, you could specify libraries only with tags.
+However, depending on your situation, such as using experimental branches like `swift-2.0`, you can specify them with branch names instead of tags.
+What you need to do is just replacing the tags with the branch names.

 ```ruby
 github 'devxoul/SwiftyImage', 'swift-2.0', :files => 'SwiftyImage/SwiftyImage.swift'